Fire

 Get your IDP before you leave Australia.

-When you drive, you must carry:
+When you drive, you must carry the following:

 You'll need to show them at border crossings or if stopped by police.
 This includes rental vehicles.